Admissions to the S.J.D. Program

 Certification of English Language Skills

-University of Pittsburgh School of Law course work and related academic activities require written and spoken fluency in English.
-Graduate students whose native language is not English must submit their scores on the standardized Test of English as a Foreign Language (TOEFL).
-These scores must be sent directly to the University of Pittsburgh by the Educational Testing Service.
+University of Pittsburgh School of Law course work, and related academic activities, require written and spoken fluency in English.
+Official results of the Test of English as a Foreign Language (TOEFL) must be sent directly to the University of Pittsburgh by the Educational Testing Service.
 Copies of TOEFL test results are not acceptable.

 For information or to apply for the TOEFL, contact the Educational Testing Service, P.O.
 Box 6151, Princeton, New Jersey, 08541-6151, U.S.A. (http://www.toefl.org) The University of Pittsburgh ETS code is 2927 and the department code for Law is 03.